srivastj/datasciencecoursera/Assignment4/README.md

 #Assignment 4, Analysing the Data collected from the accelerometers from the Samsung Galaxy S smartphone. #

 #Assignment has only one script run_analysis.R #
-It assumes following.
+1.It assumes following.
   1. Data Set is kept unzipped parallel to it.
   2. Your R working directory is set to present directory.

 #Running run_analysis.R #
 1. setwd("present directory")